 If you are looking to use and further develop your communications and social media skills, the Centre for Indigenous Environmental Resources (CIER) has an opening for an energetic person with an inquisitive mind.
 About CIER As a national, First Nation-directed environmental non-profit organization with charitable status, CIER’s mission is to work in partnership with Indigenous […]Read More>

-The Centre for Indigenous Environmental Resources (CIER) invites applicants for the position of Biodiversity Associate.
-The successful candidate will be keen to join our team to support project implementation in the areas of biodiversity, Species at Risk, and community communication.
-The role of Biodiversity Associate is best suited for an individual that is able to work closely and […]Read More>
+Are you the One?
+We need your skills!
+The Centre for Indigenous Environmental Resources (CIER) invites applicants for the position of Water Governance Associate.
+The successful candidate will be keen to join our team to support the implementation of CIER’s Collaborative Leadership Initiative project across Canada.
+The role of Water Governance Associate is best suited […]Read More>

 Read about the latest indepth stories about CIER: project initiatives, Indigenous communities, supporters..

 Youth adding their voices to the conversation about reconciliation and our environment can be very powerful and that’s exactly what youth who attended our Podcasting 101 workshop did